Should You Put Out Feelers For Bitcoin and Other Cryptocurrencies?

 However, cryptocurrencies have posted steady, positive growth throughout their brief existence, potentially making them a suitable option for long-term investors.
 It was only a matter of when, not if, institutional investors would start giving cryptocurrencies serious thought.

 Indeed, some people have made solid money with cryptocurrencies.
 Bitcoin’s year-to-date price has risen almost 400%.
 From just over $9,000 in mid-2020 to $32,000 in July 2021, after hitting an all-time high of more than $64,000 in April 2021.
 An investment of $1,000 during this period, if timed perfectly, would have yielded close to $3,000 in profits alone.
 But that, of course, is the benefit of hindsight.

 Recent events indicate that asset managers and hedge funds have realized this opportunity for profit because there has been a fresh inflow of institutional money into cryptocurrencies since the start of the year.

-MicroStrategy, GrayScale, Tesla and Galaxy Digital Holdings have all extended their portfolios to include cryptocurrencies and a sizable number of institutional investors who were experimenting with crypto assets plan to increase their exposure, a research of wealth managers commissioned by European investment firm Nickel Digital Asset Management says.
+MicroStrategy, GrayScale, Tesla, and Galaxy Digital Holdings have all extended their portfolios to include cryptocurrencies, and a sizable number of institutional investors who were experimenting with crypto assets plan to increase their exposure, research of wealth managers commissioned by European investment firm Nickel Digital Asset Management says.

-These noteworthy findings are a testament to the impressive journey cryptocurrency has taken since Satoshi Nakamoto published the Bitcoin whitepaper, but when examined with current reality, it is obvious that cryptocurrency is still in its early days.
+These noteworthy findings are a testament to the impressive journey cryptocurrency has taken since Satoshi Nakamoto published the Bitcoin whitepaper, but it is also obvious that cryptocurrency is still in its early days.